Online vs On-Campus Computer Science Degrees: Which Is Better?

 • Part-time on-campus evening programs fit your work schedule

-• You want flexibility with some traditional elements
+• You want flexibility with some in-person elements mixed in

 Online vs On-Campus CS Degrees: FAQ